An RRSP is a government-registered savings account designed to help individuals save money for their retirement.

 - Self-directed – A self-directed RRSP account is one where you manage your investment portfolio rather than having professionals do so on your behalf.

-The amount is based on the lesser of:
+You’re RRSP contribution limit each year is based on the lesser of:

 - 18% of your previous year’s gross income